-Every building must be designed and constructed in such a way that each wall and floor separating one dwelling from another, or one dwelling from another part of the building, or one dwelling from a building other than a dwelling, will limit the transmission of noise to the dwelling to a level that will not threaten the health of the occupants of the dwelling or inconvenience them in the course of normal domestic activities provided the source noise is not in excess of that from normal domestic activities.
+standard 5.1 mandatory Every building must be designed and constructed in such a way that each wall and floor separating one dwelling from another, or one dwelling from another part of the building, or one dwelling from a building other than a dwelling, will limit the transmission of noise to the dwelling to a level that will not threaten the health of the occupants of the dwelling or inconvenience them in the course of normal domestic activities provided the source noise is not in excess of that from normal domestic activities.
+Limitation This standard does not apply to: (a) fully detached houses; or (b) roofs or wellways with access cololy for maintenance, or cololy for the

-- (a) fully detached houses; or - (b) roofs or walkways with access solely for maintenance, or solely for the use, of the residents of the dwelling below.
+(b) roofs or walkways with access solely for maintenance, or solely for the use, of the residents of the dwelling below.